Health Care Service Corp. health insurance review and ratings 2025

 Would customers recommend HCSC to others?

 The majority of HCSC customers would recommend the company to other health insurance shoppers.
-According to the findings of our study, 87% of members said they would suggest HCSC to people looking for a new health insurance company.
-A few insurers did better in this category, including BCBS of Michigan, which topped this list.
-All BCBS of Michigan customers who responded to our survey said they would tell others about the company.
+According to the findings of our study, 92% of members said they would suggest HCSC to people looking for a new health insurance company, which was one of the highest scores.
+A few insurers did better in this category, including Highmark, which had a 100% recommendation rate.

 How trustworthy is HCSC?

-Almost seven out of 10 survey respondents said they trust HCSC.
-Several insurers did better, including Kaiser Permanente, which earned the highest trustworthiness rating in our study.
+More than eight out of 10 customers in our survey said they trust HCSC.
+A few insurers did better, including UnitedHealthcare, which earned the highest trustworthiness rating in our study.

 Do current HCSC customers plan to renew?